COPD patients have a high work of breathing (WOB) and experience difficulty exhaling air from their lungs.

 The key to treating patients with COPD is patient acceptance and adherence to the therapy (especially at night time).

-- ResMed products facilitate a fine adjustment of trigger and cycle sensitivities, as well as rise time settings to optimise comfort and ease of breathing.
+- ResMed products facilitate a fine adjustment of trigger and cycle sensitivities, as well as rise and fall time settings to optimise comfort and ease of breathing.

 - Comprehensive patient monitoring options also assist in promoting the patient’s adherence to therapy.